kmruiz/kmr.today/posts/2025-05-04-software-that-changes.md

 I am not against innovation: I believe new languages like Kotlin or Rust are a wonderful evolution for people that come from Java or C++.
 Cloud engineering has boosted team performance (and wasted budget equally).
 AngularJS was an impressive improvement over JQuery.
-However it's fair to say that our industry tends to waste engineering effort.
-Probably lots of developers would say the same with React, but I find it quite questionable.
-Maybe I write about it at some point during this week.
+However it's fair to say that our industry tends to waste engineering effort on reinventing the wheel.

 This mindset, rooted in our industry, complicates finding developers who actually know a domain, unless it's a highly specialised domain like embedded software, gaming, low-level programming or developer tools.
-Instead, it's common to look for "technology" developers.
+Instead, it's common to look for _technology_ developers.
 Java Developers, React Developers, PHP Developers and so on.
 While _it's  fair_ to require knowledge on a specific technology and we need experts on technologies, the actual knowledge of most developers on these technologies is pretty shallow.